-One operational efficiency measure in the process of being implemented is the shift of responsibility for the maintenance of the Northern California rail fleet to a new service provider from Amtrak.
+One operational efficiency measure in the process of being implemented is the shift of responsibility for the maintenance of the Northern California rail fleet from Amtrak to a new service provider.
 This change is expected to result in a reduction of Amtrak operating expenses commencing in FY 2024-25.
-This cost reduction is described below in the California Intercity Passenger Rail (CA IPR) Support Supplemental Allocation Requested by San Joaquins Joint Powers Authority (SJJPA) on Behalf of CCJPA section, however, it is not yet reflected in the current Amtrak Operating forecast.
-Forecasts for this effort are currently being analyzed and the Amtrak Operating funding request will be revised prior to submission to CalSTA.
+This cost reduction is described below in the California Intercity Passenger Rail (CA IPR) Support Supplemental Allocation Requested by San Joaquins Joint Powers Authority (SJJPA) on Behalf of CCJPA section and is reflected in the current Amtrak Operating cost estimate and Train Equipment Maintenance budget in Table 9-1.

 Based on the Operating Plan and Strategies (Section 3), the CCJPA has prepared an initial forecast for the FY 2024-25 & FY 2025-26 operating expenses, ridership, and revenues.
 In close collaboration with JPA staff from the three California intercity rail JPAs, including Capitol Corridor, Caltrans has developed a Cost Optimization Strategic Initiative (COSI) model to project the estimated operations subsidy needed for each California intercity rail corridor based on various service levels and revenue assumptions.
 This model is updated quarterly based on current trends and analyzes various scenarios to assess the availability of resources.
-The COSI model was used to estimate the operations funding needed for the FY 2024-25 & FY 2025-26 Amtrak Operations funding request, while actual Amtrak Operating costs will be determined by the implementation of the newly revised costing methodology.
-These factors along with the decreased ridership demand due to the ongoing impacts of the COVID-19 pandemic result in an unusual level of uncertainty in the operating forecast.
+The COSI model was used to estimate the operations funding needed for the FY 2024-25 & FY 2025-26 Amtrak Operations funding request, while actual Amtrak Operating costs will be determined by the implementation of the newly revised Passenger Rail Investment and Improvement Act (PRIIA) policy and costing methodology.

-The operating forecast assumes that full service will resume in the first quarter of FY 2024-25, contingent upon a return of customer demand, available equipment, and sufficient operating subsidy from the State.
+The Amtrak operating forecast shows in Table 9-1 assumes that full service will resume in the first quarter of FY 2024-25, contingent upon a return of customer demand, available equipment, and sufficient operating subsidy from the State.
 Additionally, an improvement in operating efficiency and a decrease in operating costs are required to return to full service.
-The FY 2023-24 operating costs conform pursuant to the new PRIIA Section 209, which was implemented in FY 2013-14 and revised in FY 2023-24 as part of a national launch of a pricing policy for all Amtrak-operated IPR services under 750 miles.
-Given the unusual level of uncertainty regarding operating costs and passenger revenue, future updates to the budget forecasts are expected.
+The proposed operating costs conform pursuant to the new PRIIA Section 209, which was implemented in FY 2013-14 and revised in FY 2023-24 as part of a national launch of a pricing policy for all Amtrak-operated IPR services under 750 miles.